What People Are Saying

 “Are you embarking on a journey of inspiration and empowerment on your campus?

-Amherst College hosted Faces of Medicine the groundbreaking documentary part 1 that celebrates the extraordinary paths of Black female physicians in the United States.
+Amherst College hosted Faces of Medicine the groundbreaking documentary that celebrates the extraordinary paths of Black female physicians in the United States.

 Hearing intimate interviews and hosting a live discussion with Dr. Ennis was an honor.
 If you want to champion diversity and cultivate and inspire the next generation this is one way to help your students see themselves reflected.